 Skip non-stick cookware.
 Avoid the dangers associated with teflon and aluminum (a known neurotixin) in favor of stainless steel, glass, or cast iron, which all stand up better to high heat and won’t cause dangerous chemicals to leach into your food.
 Tip: You probably don’t need an entire set of pots and pans.
 Choose individuals pieces that will be used often.

-Avoid plastic appliances that are detrimental to your health.
+Avoid plastic appliances.
 Oven safe glassware offers a safe alternative to dangerous plastics while also functioning as prep, serving, and storage containers (hooray for less cleaning!).
-In addition to the Pyrex that I registered for, I ended up getting some mini stainless-steel prep and serve bowls that I absolutely adore for condiments and storage.
-When it comes to appliances (like blenders), make sure you find items that are BPA, PVC, and phthalate free.
+In addition to the Pyrex that I registered for, I ended up getting some mini stainless-steel prep and serve bowls that I’m obsessed with for condiments and storage.
+Everyone that comes over loves them… and they’re just silly little steel bowls with lids!

-Be careful when selecting fine china.
+Be careful when selecting china.
 Lead, a probable human carcinogen, has been used for years to make dishware durable and colorfully glazed.
 While most US-made dishware now conforms to legal limits, imported dishware, especially from China and Mexico, still poses a great health risk.
 Additionally, be careful with antique dishware and family heirlooms, as they were likely manufactured prior to the implementations of the FDA’s guidelines.
 Also, pick something that is basic enough to use on a daily basis but nice enough to use for company because who wants to have to find space for two sets of dishes.

 Ultimately, the single most important piece of advice I would give any couple building their home together is to research and read labels.
 I kept track of every item we needed but didn’t have, then researched our options to ensure we selected the safest products on the market.
 Obviously I did all of that.
 When it came time to register, we already had our list complete because I’m a crazy person!